hfndb/cookware-headless-ice/docs/sponsoring.md

 Internal procedure in steps:
 + Send configured files to generic repository
-+ Receive configured files to generic repository
++ Receive configured files from generic repository
 + Compare files in directory src/generic with configured files to send to generic repository and show differences